 - (a) Purchase of a second property by a family, while the first property is retained; or - (b) Rented accommodation while a previous property is retained.
-The family must provide satisfactory evidence to the Council that the rented accommodation is their primary residence through proof of residence, and by demonstrating that the old property is not being occupied by them.
-In that instance, the Council must be provided proof of zero/vacant occupancy (i.e. discounted council tax, see section 17.6); or - (c) Temporary living arrangements whether living with relatives or not i.e. whilst re-furbishing, building or decorating the permanent home address.
-The home address will be taken as the one where the family can provide proof of residence; or where the parent has been hospitalised and the children have been placed with a relative or carer, the temporary address will be accepted for the purposes of a school application on proof of hospitalisation i.e. a letter from a medical professional, and a declaration from the relative or carer of the arrangements.
+The family must provide satisfactory evidence to the LA and the Trust that the rented accommodation is their primary residence through proof of residence, and by demonstrating that the old property is not being occupied by them.
+In that instance, the LA must be provided proof of zero/vacant occupancy (i.e. discounted council tax, see section 17.6); or - (c) Temporary living arrangements whether living with relatives or not i.e. whilst re-furbishing, building or decorating the permanent home address.
+The home address will be taken as the one where the family can provide proof of residence; or

-Where because of reasons beyond parental control a house move has been imposed on the family or children ((i.e. fleeing domestic violence (refuge address), safe home (witness protection), home repossessions, losing your home through an 'act of god' i.e. home destroyed, etc.)), subject to supporting documentation; or
+Where because of reasons beyond parental control a house move has been imposed on the family or children (i.e. fleeing domestic violence (refuge address), safe home (witness protection), home repossessions, losing your home through an 'act of god' i.e. home destroyed, etc.), subject to supporting documentation; or where the parent has been hospitalised and the children have been placed with a relative or carer, the temporary address will be accepted for the purposes of a school application on proof of hospitalisation i.e. a letter from a medical professional, and a declaration from the relative or carer of the arrangements.